aspose-email-cloud/aspose-email-cloud-node/README.md

 console.log(surname.value); // 'Cane'
 ```
 </details>

-### Install Aspose.Email Cloud via NPM
-You can use it directly in your project via the source code or get a [npm package](https://www.npmjs.com/package/@asposecloud/aspose-email-cloud)
-From the command line:

-	npm install @asposecloud/aspose-email-cloud --save

 # Licensing
 All Aspose.Email Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).